MarkWattsBoomi/ui-component-file-picker/README.md

 - Add a component to your page, any type, save it then change it's "componentType" to "FilePicker" in the metadata editor and save it. e.g.
             "componentType": "FilePicker",
+            or
+            "componentType": "TextFilePicker",

-- Add a String value to hold your flow's current progress e.g. "ImageFile".
+- Add a String value to hold your flow's current progress e.g. "FileData".

-- Set the component's "State" to a the new field (e.g. ImageFile).
+- Set the component's "State" to a the new field (e.g. FileData).

 - Set the "Editable" to "true" to enable file selection or "false" to make it a display only image box.